Jurimatic by Exlitem

 The Impact

 The collision caused injuries to Samuels’s body and limbs.
 She experienced ongoing pain and physical limitations.
 Beyond that, her injuries affected her daily activities and emotional well-being.
-The pain and restrictions did
+The pain and restrictions did not resolve quickly.
+They continued to interfere with her life.

 Categories